 Kate is a registered dietitian, mom, runner, author and low FODMAP diet educator.
 After a major intestinal resection, she is not only a health care provider but also a patient.
 She’s on a mission to spread global awareness of the low FODMAP diet for those who suffer with functional gut disorders.

-What You Will Learn about the Low FODMAP Diet:
+What You Will Learn about Low FODMAP for Kids:

 - Which children could benefit from the Low FODMAP diet